AndrasKovacs/staged/rts/RegionGraph3.md

 usage.
 Also, if there are any "gaps" in unboxed data, we can plug the forwarding bit there without adding an extra word.

+**More on allocations**

+When should we perform GC?
+Clearly, both region and heap allocations should contribute to triggering GC.
+In one extreme case, we can emulate the heap by using a new existential region for every allocation, so region allocations must trigger GC too.
+Considerations:

+- We'd like to not waste a lot of space, and do that regardless of the runtime balance of region and heap allocations.
+- We'd like to minimize the runtime overhead of allocation.

+This is mostly just armchair speculation, but here're my plans:

+- All allocation (region, stack, heap) happens in chunks, and uses two pointers (free pointer, end pointer).
+- All allocation consists of a simple comparison of the two pointers, and if that fails we jump to a "handler" block.
+- Heap and region allocations both contribute to triggering GC.
+- For stack allocation, the handler block tries to allocate a new stack segment, and jumps back to normal execution.
+Stack allocation *doesn't* trigger GC; if we don't have enough memory for the new segment, we crash.
+We do this to minimize the code size overhead of stack checking.
+- For heap and region allocation, the handler block may or may not trigger GC;
+  in more common cases we just allocate a new segment and don't run GC.
+The handler block looks up the total region+heap allocations (which is tracked with segment granularity) to decide whether to run GC.

 ### Region implementation

 The simplest way to handle regions is to use mark-sweep GC.